mgoellnitz/trackdown/issues.md

     refs #PORTABILITY - fix ignore file handling

+## ENHANCE signal-to-noise-ration of output

+Since TrackDown is in part a wrapper for some compilations of DVCS commands, some of the product output, which is not helpful from the outside perspective.
+Thus, hiding those output doesn't lose information but enhances focus.

-## NUMBER of empty lines between tickets shoudl be preserved (resolved)
+## NUMBER of empty lines between tickets should be preserved (resolved)

 *fix*

-Mostly we like to have two empty lines between ticket blocks in the issues file regardsless which parts of the supported details and features of the file format are in use.
+Mostly, we like to have two empty lines between ticket blocks in the issues file regardless which parts of the supported details and features of the file format are in use.
 But of course, the overall code most also deal with situation where there is only one empty line.